 Moncontour in Brittany, France, is a village that has kept the charm of its medieval era.
 The city wall dating from the 13th century means that things on the inside have rarely ever changed, locals even seem to want to keep it this way and every shop in town displays wonderful wrought iron signs in an old fashioned style.
 The baker, the butcher, even the bank and the hotels all have those signs and it is worth hunting them down during a visit.

 Come in August for their Medieval Fair where you might enjoy a proper throw back, or simply visit in spring, summer to appreciate fully the “ville fleurie” in full bloom.

 from: Two Scots Abroad

-Bosnia and Herzegovina’s Mostar is simply magical.
+For those looking to experience Europe’s fairytale villages, Bosnia and Herzegovina’s Mostar is simply magical.
 The most striking part of town has to be its Stari Most, Old Bridge.
 Come summer the streets flood with visitors from Sarajevo and Croatia who have travelled to catch a glimpse of the bridge sitting over the Neretva river.
-What luck some of these tourists may have, as although they won’t catch any Rapunzel’s in towers they will see local lads in their swimwear scaling the Bridge and jumping off, for a small free of course.
+What luck some of these tourists may have, as although they won’t catch any Rapunzel’s in towers they will see local lads in their swimwear scaling the Bridge and jumping off, for a small fee of course.
 These daredevils entertain the crowds, plunging into the green waters for 25 euros.
 It’s not just the town and the circus acts that are mesmerising, the bus journey from Sarajevo is worth the fare alone.